thaliproject/jxcore/README.md

 See [How to Compile](doc/HOW_TO_COMPILE.md) document.

+### Known issues:

+ - Array.prototype: adding a new method to the system Array type [causes unpredictable errors in jxcore](https://github.com/thaliproject/jxcore/issues/60).

+ - Explicit 'gc()' calls worsen a [known bug](https://github.com/thaliproject/jxcore/issues/59) that causes the SpiderMonkey GC to crash.

 ### To install:

 If you don't want to build JXcore by yourself, you can use pre-compiled binaries.